Making contributions to your personal pension

 The minimum regular contribution you can make is £100 a month or £1,200 a year.
 This will reduce to £50 a month or £600 a year if you've previously made a single contribution or transferred retirement savings of more than £15,000 into your plan.

-Top up your retirement savings
+Top up your pension savings

 You can make single contributions into your plan at any time.
 So if you find yourself with spare cash, you could add it to your plan.
 You can make a single contribution of £2,500 or more by cheque.
 There's no minimum if you're already making regular contributions.

-If you decide to transfer your retirement savings, your existing provider will make the payment directly to us and we'll do the rest.
+If you decide to transfer your pension savings, your existing provider will make the payment directly to us and we'll do the rest.
 However, transferring may not be in your best interests as you could lose valuable benefits which can't be replaced.
 You should speak to your financial adviser before you make a decision.

 Your plan online